KConlon13/ArtWork/README.md

 TECH/FRAMEWORKS USED

--React
--Javascript
--Ruby on Rails
--Semantic UI
--React Router
+Built with React, Javascript, Ruby on Rails, Semantic UI, and React Router

 Features:
 -Companies can view all artists